irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgEnableServiceBinding"></a>

 ### MsgEnableServiceBinding
-MsgEnableServiceBinding defines an SDK message to enable a service binding.
+MsgEnableServiceBinding defines an SDK message to enable a service binding

 | Field | Type | Label | Description |